 Katherine Landing Hikes

 These short hikes will help you to get away from the winter crowds at Katherine Landing.
 Hiking boots and a compass would come in handy but are not essential.
-Some parts of these hikes may be a little steep but will not be hazardous if you take your time.
-When temperatures are over 90 degrees F, drink water before you begin and bring some extra with you.
+Some parts of these hikes may be a little steep but will not be hazardous if you take your time hiking.
+Hike with a friend when temperatures are over 90 degrees F., is not recommended.
+Drink water before you begin and bring some extra with you.
 Tell a friend where you are going.

 Lake View Hike

 Description: Hike to overflow parking lot B which is adjacent to the trailer village at Katherine Landing.
 Park here if you have a vehicle.
 Proceed to the left corner of the lot facing away from the main road.
 Follow the nearby paved road, which runs along the left side of the lot to the midpoint of the natural curve.

 Through the row of Eucalyptus trees you will notice some low voltage utility lines, follow them up the sand hill to the northwest.
 You will be passing between two larger sand dunes.
 Once over this hill you will notice a large pond.
 This is the Katherine Landing waste water treatment lagoon.
 Some interesting water birds can be seen here at times.
 Proceed due west along the old sand road to the left of the lagoon.
 Follow this path as it winds down the sand dune.
 Cut across country to the northwest toward the tall jagged hill in front of you.

 Spirit Mountain can be seen in the distance just to the left of this hill.
 You will cross a dirt service road in route.
 Approach the hill by way of the obvious flat wash dotted with Creosote Bush.
 You will be heading due west.
 Near the end of the wash climb the small smooth hill to your right.